cdepillabout/evil-nix/README.md

 In order to understand `evil-nix`, we only need to look at Nix the-programming-language and Nix the-build-tool.

 The Nix programming language has a concept of a _derivation_.
-A derivation is a recipe to build a software package.
+A derivation can be thought of as a recipe to build a software package.
 It is roughly similar to a `Dockerfile`.
 Let's look at a simple derivation:

 ```console
 stdenv.mkDerivation {